 In 2008 we changed the name of our weekly podcast show to its current avatar The Kamla Show.
 The gutsy culture of the startup garage inspired and steadied me as I launched my one-woman internet radio plan, researching, contacting and interviewing guests, editing and uploading interviews, and marketing the content entirely on my own.
 My podcast interviews was syndicated to Podtech, Mint (India’s second largest newspaper), NDTV.com and featured on local US radio stations.

 In 2012 the podcast show transitioned to a weekly TV show from Silicon Valley.
-While the name of the show changed, the focus remained in creating engaging conversations.
-We started off by airing our weekly TV show in local markets in the San Francisco Bay area, and slowly expanded to new markets around the country.
-Today the TV show airs in various markets and reaches a few million homes.
+While the name of the show changed, the focus remained in creating engaging conversations with entrepreneurs, filmmakers, actors, writers and other newsmakers from the San Francisco Bay Area.
+We started off by airing our weekly TV show in local markets in the San Francisco Bay area, and expanded to new markets around the country.
+Today the TV show airs in 30 states in the US.

-We could not have grown and reached our national audience without the help of so many people starting with the crew that helps create our weekly TV episodes to various TV stations that broadcast the show.
-Here is a list of TV stations that air our show.
+We could not have grown and reached our national audience without the help of so many people starting with you, the audience and our crew that helps create our weekly TV episodes.
+Here is a list of TV stations that air our show and does not include the various PBS and Public Media Stations that air our series.
 The show is also available on our YouTube channel.

 I also host a weekly radio show on Tuesday from 7-10 am on 90.1 FM, KZSU.
-I started off with a show featuring blues and jazz that slowly changed into an eclectic show called “It’s Hollywood, It’s Bollywood,” where I play ragtime, jazz, blues, reggae, rock, folk, surf, classical to over-the-top Bollywood songs.
+The radio show began as a blues and jazz program that slowly changed into an eclectic show called “It’s Hollywood, It’s Bollywood,” where I play ragtime, jazz, blues, reggae, rock, folk, surf, classical to over-the-top Bollywood songs.
 Besides playing music, I also interview local entrepreneurs, musicians and Hollywood filmmakers.
 Note: Am on a break from the radio show for a bit.

 300 audio interviews and 250 video episodes later, I have received enough enthusiastic feedback to know that people get this.